KeatonTech/SUITE/README.md

 **NOTE: SUITE is no longer under active development.
 It was an experimental project designed largely to serve as the backbone of Downplay.fm.
-It does that job well, but has numerous limitations that would prevent it from being a useful general purpose framework.**
+It does that job well, but has numerous limitations that prevent it from being a useful general purpose framework.**

 Suite is a lightweight UI framework for web applications inspired by both Facebook's React and Apple's UIKit.
 It aims to abstract out the intricacies of HTML by creating its own view